pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Current Focus

+- **UI Improvements**: Enhanced several UI components for better user experience and visual consistency:

+  - Fixed button hover states to ensure consistent text color on hover
+  - Improved newsletter section by removing redundancy and centering content
+  - Updated "Schedule a Demo" button to "Contact Us" with black text for better visibility
+  - Converted custom-styled buttons to use the design system's Button component for consistency

 - **Environment Configuration Update**: Added NEXT_PUBLIC_API_URL to the environment configuration to fix undefined API URL errors.
 This variable is required for blog post functionality and should be set to <http://localhost:3001> in development.

 - **Blog Post Creation Strategy**: Identified that the preferred method for blog post creation is through the API endpoints (`/api/posts` and `/api/blog/generate`) rather than MDX files.
 This approach provides better consistency across environments and eliminates filesystem synchronization issues.